Requesting Accommodations (Disability Services)

 6. Instructors will be notified by email and will be able to access the student accommodation memo via the class roster in WebAdvisor or Self-Service.

 7. Students should also communicate with instructors regarding accommodations in each course, such as to clarify any testing arrangements.
+It is a student's right to choose whether to disclose their disability to the instructor or not.
+However, students are encouraged to collaboratively communicate regarding their accommodations.

 Additional Important Points: